AlphaKretin/bastion-bot/README.md

 ### .randcard
 Usage: `.randcard [opts]`

 The `.randcard` command will select a random card and display its information as if you searched it.
-The command accepts options that allow you to specify the status, level, type, or attribute of the card, as well as optionally display an image by including "image".
+The command accepts options that allow you to specify the status, level, type, or attribute of the card, as well as optionally display an image by including "image" or display cards in different languages by including the language code for that language.

 As an example, `.randcard tcg/ocg 4 image` returns the following output:
 ![.randcard output](/readme-images/randcard.png)